rodralez/NaveGo/README.md

 NaveGo: an open-source MATLAB toolbox for simulating integrated navigation systems.

+## Features

+Main features of NaveGo are:

+* Simulation of an inertial navigation system (INS).

+* Simulation of a loosely-coupled integrated navigation system (INS/GPS).

+* Implementation of the Allan variance procedure in order to characterize the typical errors of an IMU.

+* Simulation of IMU sensors (in a very early stage).

 ## Contributions

 We are looking for contributors for NaveGo!
 Until now, NaveGo is a one-man project.
 We hope the navigation community compromise and contribute with this open-source tool.

-You can contribute in many ways, writing code, writing a manual, reporting bugs or asking for new features as well.
+You can contribute in many ways:

+* Writing code.
+* Writing a manual.
+* Reporting bugs.
+* Suggesting new features.

 If you are interested, please feel free to contact Dr. Rodrigo Gonzalez at rodralez [at] frm [dot] utn [dot] edu [dot] ar.